cchiw/Diderot-Dev-Examples/tool_printIR/readme.md

 		* --readEinPDF:  Save to file "output_tmp"
 		* By default prints to terminal

-**Optional Commands** The user can specificy a format latex and unicode, respectively.
-> --readEinLatex
-> --readEinUni

 ## Details
 * Branch:   [Diderot-Dev](https://github.com/cchiw/Diderot-Dev)
 * Syntax: printIR